Prioritized Repairing and Consistent Query Answering in Relational Databases: Globally-optimal repairs

 Figure~\ref{fig:global-reduction} contains a prioritized conflict graph of the instance and the priority obtained for the formula:

-The query used in the reduction is $Q=p_\exists$ and we claim that $\Psi$ is valid if and only if $\true$ is $\mathcal{G}$-preferred consistent query answer to $p_\exists$ in $I_\Psi$ w.r.t. $F$ and $\succ_\Psi$.
+The query used in the reduction is $Q=p_\exists$ and we claim that $\Psi$ is valid if and only if $\true$ is $\mathcal{G}$-preferred consistent query answer to $p_\exists$ in $I_\Psi$ w.r.t.\ $F$ and $\succ_\Psi$.
 The proof is technically elaborate but can be summarized as follows.
 First, we partition the set of repairs into $\exists$- and $\forall$-repairs that correspond to valuations of existential and universal variables.
-Next, we show that a $\exists$-repair is globally preferred over a $\forall$-repair if the combined valuation satisfies $\Phi$.
-Consequently, we argue that if the $\exists$-repairs are the only globally optimal repairs, then for every valuation of universal variables there exists a valuation of existential variables that together satisfy $\Phi$, i.e. $\Psi$ is valid.
+Next, we show that an $\exists$-repair globally dominates a $\forall$-repair iff the combined valuation satisfies $\Phi$.
+Consequently, we argue that if the $\exists$-repairs are the only globally-optimal repairs, then for every valuation of universal variables there exists a valuation of existential variables that together satisfy $\Phi$ i.e., $\Psi$ is valid.